kdl-org/kdl/SPEC.md

 Deserialized representations may iterate over properties in any order and still be spec-compliant.

+Properties _MAY_ be prefixed with `/-` to "comment out" the entire token and make it act as plain whitespace, even if it spreads across multiple lines.

 ### Argument

 An Argument is a bare [Value](#value) attached to a [Node](#node), with no